A Christmas Carol (2017 play): Dublin (2019)

-Melbourne (2022–present)
+Australian productions (2022–present)

 The Old Vic production had its Australian premiere at the Comedy Theatre, Melbourne running from 12 November until 29 December 2022, starring David Wenham as Scrooge.
-The production returned from 17 November until 31 December 2023 starring Owen Teale as Scrooge (reprising his role from the 2022 London revival) with members of the company returning.
-The production returned again from 22 November to 29 December 2024, starring Erik Thomson as Scrooge.
+The production returned in 2023 starring Owen Teale as Scrooge (reprising his role from the 2022 London revival) before returning again starring Erik Thomson (2024) and Lachy Hulme (2025) as Scrooge.
+It was announced that the Old Vic production will return to Australia from 11 November to 26 December 2027 at the Roslyn Packer Theatre at the Sydney Theatre Company, starring Tim Minchin as Scrooge.